orionrobots/orionrobots.github.io/content/wiki/building_a_battle_robot.md

 Make sure you have got new batteries in there, and your driver is well and confident.
 Make sure you are well rested.
 You need to perform as well as your robot - you need to be ready for any event in the arena and pits.

 GOOD LUCK!
-We look forward to hearing from builders and their experiences - (@orionrobots on twitter)[https://twitter.com/orionrobots!
+We look forward to hearing from builders and their experiences - let us know on Facebook, Discord, @orionrobots@fosstodon.org, LinkedIn or Youtube.